sydra08/notes/ruby/methods.md

 PUTS vs PRINT
 -both print to the console
--PUTS adds a new line after executing
+-PUTS adds a new line after executing and *always has a nil return value*
    - puts = "output string"
     3.times { print "Hello!" }
     # > Hello!Hello!Hello!